Selling Wine and Spirits: The Art of Pairing Bottles with Personality Types

 The Art of Suggestion

 Based on your insights, suggest wines, spirits, cannabis, or chocolate that align with the customer's taste and offer something new.
-Avoid too many choices and allow them to feel part of the discovery process.
+Avoid too many choices and make them feel part of the discovery process.
 For instance, "If you enjoy Bordeaux, you might be intrigued by this Rioja.
 It offers similar robustness but with a unique Spanish twist."

 Post-Sale Follow Up

 Reach out to customers after their purchase to find out how they enjoyed the wine, spirit, or cannabis.
 This not only aids relationship building but provides valuable feedback to refine your approach.
-That’s why every spirits, wine, beer, and gourmet food retailer should have a robust CRM to track preferences and be able to mine the data for recommendations.
+That’s why every spirits, wine, beer, and gourmet food retailer should have a robust CRM to track preferences and mine the data for recommendations.

 In Sum